JonathanESchmidt/SocialAwareNavigation/Workspace/src/neobotix_mp_655/README.md

 ### 1. MiR Platform

 Firstly, the platform needs to be turned on.
 This is achieved by turning the ON switch on the robot itself.
 Wait for around a minute to ensure that the WiFi router is fully online.
+Secondly, the planner of the MiR platform must be turned off.
+This is done by going to mir.com in a browser.
+Go to system and then processes and toggle off the planner topic.
-Secondly, the MiR platform interface needs to be started.
+Thirdly, the MiR platform interface needs to be started.
 This is done by using the following launch file on the machine mounted on the MiR:
 ```
 roslaunch neo_2dnav mir_bringup.launch
 ```